ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

   - [ ] There are no typographical or grammatical errors in the thesis
   - [ ] There is no extraneous text in the thesis

-Introduction Section Requirements:
+**Introduction Section Requirements**
   - [ ] The introduction section clearly describes the completed work
-- [ ] The introduction section motivates the completed work
+  - [ ] The introduction section motivates the completed work from a professional perspective focused on science, technology, engineering, mathematicals, and societal implications
+  - [ ] The introduction section outlines the ethical implications of the thesis

+**Related Work Section Requirements**
-- [ ] The related work section describes relevant literature
+  - [ ] The related work section references and describes relevant literature
+  - [ ] The related work section explains how relevant literature connects to the thesis
+  - [ ] The related work section does not provide a "laundry list" of the related literature
   - [ ] The related work section situates the completed project in the broader scope

+**Method Section Requirements**
   - [ ] The method section explains the process utilized in the completed study
   - [ ] The method section addresses as many of the following which are applicable (minimum `1`):
   * `description of algorithms`
   * `programming languages`
   * `libraries`
   * `platforms`
   * `software tools`
   * `hardware`

+**Experimental Results Section Requirements**
   - [ ] The experimental results section includes a description of experiments such that a reader should be able to reproduce them
   - [ ] The evaluation subsection describes how the work is validated
   - [ ] The experimental results section details threats to validity

+**Experimental Results Section Requirements**
   - [ ] The discussion and future work section discusses the impact of the conducted work
   - [ ] The conclusion outlines avenues for further and/or future work

 ### Explanation of sections